Day 19

 The first fruits offering is something that I took a class on a long time ago at Harvest Church.
 It was one of those teachings that was hard to swallow because it required so much.
 The first fruits offering is sacrificial by origin and costs the giver a great deal.
 It always occurred during the beginning of harvest time.
 This offering occurred after the harvest had already come, after the farmers had sowed and worked the ground.
 The work had been done and the Lord blessed their land with a harvest.
 The first fruits offering was exactly as it sounds: an offering of the first crops of the harvest that was given to the church in order to sustain the work of the Lord.

-I was recently listening to Ted Shuttlesworth Jr. and he said something that stuck out to me and immediately I thought of all of you young people.
-He was actually talking about setting aside your morning to spend time with God in prayer, the Word, and worship.
-He called it a first fruits offering of your time since you would get up early to give God the first minutes of your day.
-This is especially important when many of you don’t have jobs and money to actually tithe and you may ask yourself, “what can I actually give to God?”
+I was recently listening to Ted Shuttlesworth Jr. and he said something that stuck out to me.
+Immediately, I thought of all of our young people.
+Pastor Ted Jr. was actually talking about setting aside your morning to spend time with God in prayer, the Word, and worship.
+He called it a first fruits offering of your time, since you would get up early to give God the first minutes of your day.
+This is especially important when many our younger folks don’t yet have jobs and money to actually tithe.
+You may ask yourself, “What can I actually give to God?”
 This is the perfect solution!

-Pastor Ted went further and said that actually, if we considered tithing our time to God it would total to 2 hours 24 minutes per day that we should be giving to God as a 10% tithe daily.
-Whoa, right?!
+Pastor Ted Jr. went further and said that actually, if we considered tithing our time to God it would total to 2 hours 24 minutes per day that we should be giving to God as a 10% tithe daily.
+Whoa!
+That is a huge chunk of time!

-What do you plan on changing about your daily habits so you can get closer to God?
+What can you change about your daily habits so you can get closer to God?

 Believing with you,